nicqrocks/p6-git-updater/README.md

 ## Configuration

+When cloning or downloading this repo, you will find a file called `example.json`.
+This file is an example config that should be edited to your liking and renamed to `repos.json`.
 The `repos.json` file must be configured in the following manner:

 ```
 {